Bruttagente/DeadByDaylightBOT/README.md

 # Donations
-If you enjoy it, please feel free to send donations as bitcoin here:
+If you enjoy it, please feel free to send donations as bitcoin here: 17wzVMssHULq3LcJaESBkiB2cu2L9yCYn1

-BTC address: 17wzVMssHULq3LcJaESBkiB2cu2L9yCYn1

 Much appreciated, thank you